untoldengine/UntoldEngine/docs/Architecture/assetFormat.md

 This order allows the runtime to read metadata first and defer heavy geometry reads.

+Plugin-owned chunks may use chunk type IDs `>= 0x8000`.
+The engine preserves those chunk IDs, validates the standard chunk table, and exposes plugin chunk payloads through `UntoldDecodedAsset.pluginChunks`.
+Core engine loaders treat the bytes as opaque.

 ## Header Encoding

 The header is written field-by-field in this exact order: